-For over twenty years, Mark has limited his practice to estate and trust planning and administration.
+For over thirty years, Mark has limited his practice to estate and trust planning and administration.
 In addition to drafting wills, trusts, powers of attorney and related documents, Mark has assisted clients with estate and gift tax planning matters, charitable and planned gifting, the formation of private foundations, and multigenerational planning strategies.

 Careful coordination with other professionals, such as accountants and investment advisors, is essential to both the planning and administration of estates and trusts.
 Sharing information and ideas with all the client’s advisors is encouraged, while preserving the independence and integrity of the attorney-client relationship.